devrosch/sciformats/README.md

 Libraries and tools for reading and visualizing scientific data.

-You can try the application at [GitLab Pages](https://devrosch.gitlab.io/sf/index.html).
+You can try the application at [GitLab Pages](https://devrosch.gitlab.io/sciformats/index.html).

 ## Structure

 - lib-cpp (**Deprecated**): Native C++ library that supports reading the JCAMP-DX format.
 Can be compiled to WASM and used in JS.
+No longer used.
 Will be removed in a future release as its feature set is covered by lib-rs.
 - lib-rs: Native Rust library that supports reading multiple formats.
 Core library used by other lib-xxx libraries except lib-cpp.
 - lib-js: JavaScript/TypeScript bindings for lib-rs.
 This requires the JS runtime to support WebAssembly (WASM).
 All current browsers and major runtimes do.
 - web-ui: An HTML/CSS/JS UI for data viewing that leverages lib-js.